Dow plunges and is back in a bear market - KESQ

 By Paul R. La Monica, CNN Business

 The third quarter is about to end — and investors are wishing the past nine months good riddance.
 Stocks fell Thursday, giving up much of Wednesday’s big gains.
-The Dow was down more than 500 points, or about 1.8%, in midday trading.
+The Dow fell nearly 460 points, or 1.5%.

-The Dow is now back in bear market territory, more than 20% below the all-time high it set in January.
-The S&P 500, one of the broadest measures of the health of Corporate America, fell 2.3% Thursday and has plunged about 24% this year.
+The Dow is now back in a bear market, more than 20% below the all-time high it set in January.
+The S&P 500, one of the broadest measures of the health of Corporate America, slid 2.1% Thursday, hitting a new low for the year.
+The Dow and S&P 500 are once again not far from their lowest levels since November 2020.

-The tech-laden Nasdaq Composite sank more than 3% Thursday and has plummeted even more than the Dow and S&P in 2022.
+The tech-laden Nasdaq Composite sank 2.8% Thursday and has plummeted even more than the Dow and S&P in 2022.
 Major stock exchanges in the UK, Europe and Asia have all dropped sharply this year as well.

 The stock market had a promising start to the quarter, soaring in July.
 But fears about inflation, rate hikes, rising bond yields and recession returned with a vengeance in August and September.